 This terrific WHEN product was letterboxed to residents in February 2012.
 If you missed out for some reason, contact us and we will get a copy to you.

 We currently have 3 active subgroups.
-For more details about their activities, click on the relevant link below in "Navigate this Website".
+For more details about their activities, click on the relevant link below in "Find stuff on this Website".
 New members are most welcome - pls contact the convenor of the group for meeting dates and times!

 Gardens and Food: Ann Hughes 6234 2995